-Several important operational arrangements became effective as a result of the consummation of the IPO: (a) The new operational arrangement that recognizes the limitation of 5% of net sales of the Company with respect to corporate service charges and royalties/license fee payable to certain subsidiaries of CEMEX was implemented with retroactive effect as of January 1, 2016; (b) The new reinsurance arrangement affecting 100% of the risks associated with political violence and non-damage business interruption and 10% of the risks associated with property insurance coverage of the operating subsidiaries of the Company became effective from August 1, 2016.
+Several important operational arrangements became effective as a result of the consummation of the IPO: (a) The new operational arrangement that recognizes the limitation of 5% of net sales of the Company with respect to corporate service charges and royalties/license fee payable to certain subsidiaries of CEMEX was implemented with retroactive effect as of January 1, 2016.
+In 2016, recording of accumulated consolidated license fees and corporate service charges was done during the third quarter; and (b) The new reinsurance arrangement affecting 100% of the risks associated with political violence and non-damage business interruption and 10% of the risks associated with property insurance coverage of the operating subsidiaries of the Company became effective from August 1, 2016.

-The impact of these operational arrangements were not reflected in the unaudited consolidated financial statements of the Company as at June 30, 2016 since these arrangements only became effective upon consummation of the IPO in July 2016.
-In contrast, the impact of these operational arrangements are reflected in the unaudited condensed consolidated interim financial statements of the Company as at and for the six-months ended June 30, 2017 which form part of this Form 17-Q.
+The impact of these operational arrangements are reflected in the unaudited condensed consolidated interim financial statements of the Company as at and for the nine-months ended September 30, 2017 and 2016 which form part of this Form 17-Q.